 is-leadertruth is independent of hook sequence.
 If a unit has been designated leader while mid-hook, it will start to return true; and if a unit were to (say) lose its state-server connection mid-hook, and be unable to verify continued leadership past lease expiry time, it would start to return false.

-Every application deployed by Juju also has access to a pseudo-relation over which leader settings can be communicated with the following tools:
+Every service deployed by juju also has access to a pseudo-relation over which leader settings can be communicated with the following tools:

 leader-setacts much like